Karate in the United States: Founders of American Karate systems

-No individual can truly claim to be the founder of "American Karate" because it is an eclectic mix of systems and styles.
+No individual can truly claim to be the founder of "American Karate" because it is an eclectic mixed martial art of systems and styles.
 Many instructors have taken what they considered to be the best of different systems to devise a curriculum that worked for them and their students.
 Some individuals who have claimed to be founders of their own systems of "American Karate" are listed here, some of whom have claimed 10th degree or higher black belt ranks for themselves.
 In Asian culture, most 10th degree black belts (typically represented by a Red Belt) were awarded only upon the death of the Grandmaster by his successor.

 Tsutomu Ohshima, after being taught by Gichin Funakoshi, traveled to America and brought Shotokan Karate, as well as creating the Caltech Karate Club, the first American university karate club, in 1957.
 Master Ohshima is a 5th degree black belt, the highest rank in Shotokan Karate of America.
 The reason being when Master Funakoshi received his belt as a 5th degree and not caring for rank, Master Ohshima didn't want to go higher than his master, setting the limit at five levels of black belt rank.

 Allen R. Steen is a 10th degree black belt who earned his 1st degree in 1961, in Tae Kwon Do from Jhoon Rhee.
 Steen opened the first karate school in Texas in 1962 and became known as the "Father of Texas Blood and Guts Karate."
 He also gained fame for defeating Chuck Norris and Joe Lewis in a single evening to win Ed Parker's Long Beach International Karate Championships in 1966.

 Joe Lewis was often called the "Muhammad Ali" of American sport karate.
 He amassed many firsts including the first World Professional Karate Champion and the first U.S. Heavyweight Champion.
 He began his martial studies while a 20-year-old U.S. Marine stationed in Okinawa in 1964.
 He earned a black belt in a record 18 months and due to his outstanding tournament career was named the "greatest karate fighter of all time" by his peers in a Black Belt Magazine survey.
 Lewis died in 2012.